beauwilliams/Vimage/README.md

 A premade 'environment' for developing java (and now many more languages!) using neovim based on debian slim image, with everything installed and ready to go including language server, neovim, some configs, plugins and more..
 A nice stable starting point for writing code using vim.

-This image also serves as a template for setting up other neovim based development images, for example, seeing as we have a configured neovim, with CoC completion plugin, we can also install rust for example quite easily and then the cargo pkg mgr etc.
+This image also serves as *a template for setting up other neovim based development images*, for example, seeing as we have a configured neovim, with CoC completion plugin, we can also install rust for example quite easily and then the cargo pkg mgr etc.

 ## Only 3 Minutes to set up a fully featured neovim development environment
 Minus the Docker build time, it takes roughly 3 minutes to get neovim fully working.
 This process is **fully automated** besides relaunching `nvim` once or twice.
-- *1* at first launch of `nvim` :PlugInstall will run automatically, let the plugins download and install *this takes roughly 1 minute*-
+- *1* at first launch of `nvim` :PlugInstall will run automatically, let the plugins download and install *this takes roughly 1 minute*
 - *2* Once plugins installed, relaunch `nvim` -- CoC LSP will now automatically install all the language plugins *this takes roughly 1 minute*
 - *3* The first time you edit a java file, java language server will be downloaded automatically, *this takes roughly 30 seconds*